YoussefRabeiii/Blog/posts/After Deployment.md

 ---
-title: deployed
+title: This post is published by the netlify cms
-author: Youssef Raaaaaaabei
+author: Youssef Rabei
-date: November 8, 2016
+date: 2020-02-09T22:00:00.000Z
 ---

 # After Deployment